DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     Why doesn't our proof in (a) apply to this example?
 ]

+#solution[
+  +
+    The regrouping gives us a sequence of partial sums $(s_(n_k))$.
+    This is a subsequence of the original sequence of partial sums $(s_n)$.
+    Since we know that is convergent, then the subsequence must also be convergent to the same limit.

+  +
+    The proof only works in one direction, from convergence to associativity.
+    If we only have subsequence convergence, then we cannot say anything about the convergence of the original series.
+]

 #exercise[2.5.4][
   The Bolzano--Weirstrass Theorem is extremely important, and so is the strategy employed in the proof.
   To gain some more experience with this technique, assume the Nested Interval Property is true and use it to provide a proof of the Axiom of Completeness.